 1. They focus on the big picture

 A great corporate interior design company will focus on the big picture as much as the finer details.
 Your design team will take the time to understand the problems with your current office space, as well as what’s working well.
 They’ll also look at your business performance and talk to you about how you want the business to look in five, 10 and even 15 years time.

-Engineering is critical to office interior design, which is why your design team will also consider your infrastructure needs, whether it’s visitor bathrooms for retail spaces, or sterile environments for medical offices.
+Engineering is critical to office interior design for commercial spaces, which is why your design team will also consider your infrastructure needs, whether it’s visitor bathrooms for retail spaces or sterile environments for medical offices.
 Once they understand the problem and your specific requirements, they can develop a solution.

 2. They start with strategy

 Like any good business decision, your interior design team needs to make decisions based on facts, not assumptions.
 That’s why it’s so important to start your project with a workplace strategy.
 It allows you to align your work processes with your physical environment, so your company operates at peak performance.